storyfeet/dugi_bialan/content/works/little_red.md

 # Once there was a little girl called Elenuna

-is-zan, li buna gin wei elein lon elein liawa bi ga-una esuno.
+is-zan, li buna gin wei elein ei elein liawa bi ga-una esuno.

 # She was good, and wore a bright red hood